Housing and Residential Life Conduct

 Under no circumstances may students perform any electrical wiring or welding within their room/suite/apartment.
 If a student has an electrical concern, he/she must contact their Resident Director, their Resident Assistant, or Office of Housing and Residential Life to submit a work order.

 Wentworth affords its students the opportunity to have guests on campus and the privilege to entertain guests in a room or suite, as long as the room/suitemate’s right to access, privacy, and to study and sleep free from disturbance is respected.
 Wentworth defines guests as non-Wentworth students, and in the residential setting, any students who are not current residents of the room/suite/apartment they are visiting.

 Expectations include but are not limited to the following:

-- The hosting student must accompany the guest at all times.
+- The hosting student must always accompany the guest.

 - Students bringing guests to Institute-sponsored events will be held responsible for the actions of any guest.

 - Students are responsible for their guests’ behavior in all areas of campus including but not limited to, academic, administrative, and residential buildings.

 - Guests must have a valid identification on them when on Wentworth property and present that identification to a Wentworth official when asked.